fintruth/fintruth-sdk/packages/client/scripts/readme.md

 ## Miscellaneous

-- `run.js` - Helps to launch other scripts
+- `run.ts` - Helps to launch other scripts